I grew up in Buffalo, NY, the youngest of three sisters.

 Now, I continue to tackle hard questions through writing.
 My stories seek to find truth and hope in all situations, and examine how experiences shape us.
 I believe that our outlook and attitude can allow us to thrive in a complex world.
 There is both pain and love in all of our interactions; there is beauty in everything.

-I navigate these musings, and occasionally more lighthearted topics, with my husband, three children, and puggle at our homes in Pennsylvania and New York.
+I navigate these musings, and occasionally more lighthearted topics, with my husband, three children, and puggle at our home in Western New York.